For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 Due to the inherent problems with nonstick pans, a credible dealer and no-hassle warranty helps to alleviate any frustration when they fail.

-Woll Diamond Plus / Diamond Light Induction Nonstick Fry Pan
+Woll Diamond Plus / Diamond Lite Induction Nonstick Fry Pan

-From Woll, we have one of the newer technologies in nonstick cookware that uses a diamond reinforced surface, the aptly named Diamond Ligh Nonstick Fry Pan.
+From Woll, we have one of the newer technologies in nonstick cookware that uses a diamond reinforced surface, the aptly named Diamond Lite Nonstick Fry Pan.

 Woll’s patent pending procedure blasts superheated diamond crystals deep into the surface with a plasma gun, creating an exceptionally hard base.